Your Questions, Answered

 Chiropractic is one of the largest primary-contact healthcare professions in Ontario, with over 3,100 practicing chiropractors.
 Approximately 1.2 million Ontarians visit a chiropractor annually to help them return to work and normal activities.

-Improves muscle and joint conditioning
+– Optimizes muscle and joint conditioning;

 What is chiropractic?